Philip Goad

+Career

-Professor Goad researches in the areas of architectural history, theory and design.
+Goad researches in the areas of architectural history, theory and design.
 He is an authority on modern Australian architecture.
 One of his fields of expertise is the life and work of Robin Boyd.
 He has been a visiting scholar at Columbia University, the Bartlett School of Architecture (London) and UCLA (Los Angeles).

-Professor Goad is a past editor of Fabrications, the Journal of the Society of Architectural Historians, Australia and New Zealand, and is a former contributing editor to Architecture Australia.
+Goad is a past editor of Fabrications, the Journal of the Society of Architectural Historians, Australia and New Zealand, and is a former contributing editor to Architecture Australia.
 He has also worked extensively as an architectural conservation consultant and exhibition curator.
+With Julie Willis, Goad edited the Encyclopedia of Australian Architecture in 2012.

 As an architect, his most notable work has been for the Melbourne firm, Edmond and Corrigan, as project architect for the RMIT Building 8 project in Swanston Street, central Melbourne.

+In 2024, Goad served on the jury for the $60 million revitalization of the National Gallery of Australia's three-hectare sculpture garden, alongside Nick Mitzevich, Nici Cumpston, and Teresa Moller.

+Awards

-In 2000 Professor Goad was awarded the Bates Smart Award for Architecture in the Media, from the Royal Australian Institute of Architects.
+In 2000, Goad was awarded the Bates Smart Award for Architecture in the Media, from the Royal Australian Institute of Architects.
 In 1994 he received the Joint RAPI Award for Excellence from the Royal Australian Planning Institute (now the Planning Institute of Australia) and in 1991 he was a recipient of the RAIA President’s Award.

-With Professor Julie Willis, Goad edited the Encyclopedia of Australian Architecture.
+He was elected a Fellow of the Australian Academy of the Humanities in 2008.